kumu/docs/guides/selector-reference.md

 Tag selectors match all items tagged with the given value.
-Make sure to keep your tags short and free from special characters to avoid having to use a formal attribute selector (see below).
+Make sure to keep your tags short and free from special characters to avoid having to use a formal field selector (see below).

-## Attribute Selectors
+## Field Selectors

 ```
 [tags~=influential]
 ```

-Attribute selectors match all items with the given attribute condition.
+Field selectors match all items with the given field condition.
-Kumu supports a number of attribute operators to match against.
+Kumu supports a number of field operators to match against.

 #### Presence